henrybear327/CodingNotes/content/posts/gohugo-setup.md

     * add `publishDir: docs` to `config.yaml`
 8. Run `hugo` to build it!
 9. Push the generated static pages to Github, and wait for Github Pages to build!
 Enjoy!!
 It's that easy!

+# Cloning Hugo Site from Github

+1. Make sure you have hugo installed.
+Installation can be checked by running `hugo help`
+2. Clone the repo
+3. Run `git submodule init` on project root and then run `git submodule update` to get the theme
+4. Run `hugo server`!
+You are done setting up!